asddgfg/katacoda-scenarios/eat-api/step3.md

-# 3.2 Test case of menu service
+# 3.2 Test case of store service

 The test case of store service contains four test cases.